Qualifying Translation Examinations Reading List

-It is expected that in addition to their preparation before starting the Ph.D. program, students will read widely and carefully in Greek and Latin literature throughout their time in graduate school.
+It is expected that Ph.D. students will read Greek and Latin literature widely and carefully throughout their time in graduate school.
 While students will read a number of authors closely in language courses, literature surveys, and seminars, they should also be in the habit of employing their free time to read Greek and Latin texts.

 The purpose of the Translation Exam Reading List is to provide students with an organized program of steady reading in Latin and Greek in order to improve and perfect their command of the languages and to gain familiarity with the various periods and styles of literature.
 The list is designed to be manageable for students who maintain a regular regimen of reading, and it is expected that students will finish reading the works on the list by the end of the fourth semester of the Ph.D. program.